-VA Disability for Pes Planus (Flat Feet)
+VA Disability Ratings for Pes Planus (Flat Feet)

-Ligaments and tendons from the lower leg and the foot form the arches; when these tendons do not pull properly, the foot has little or no arch, resulting in flat feet.
+Ligaments and tendons from the lower leg and the foot form the arches in people’s feet.
+When these tendons do not pull properly, the foot has little or no arch, resulting in flat feet.

 - Feet tiring out easily